Python-Crash-Course/Python201/Session 0 - Git/git.md

 Commit messages are written next to each commit.

-The diagrams star from Exercise 6 as that is where the first `commit` happens.
+The diagrams start from Exercise 6 as that is where the first `commit` happens.

 ---
 ![bg right 65%](img/Exercises/exercise_6.svg)